Vegan Pumpkin Pie

 Instructions

 • Prick the base of the crust with a fork several times.
-Freeze for 15 minutes.
+Freeze for 15 minutes while you make the vegan pumpkin pie filling.

-• In a blender, combine the pumpkin puree, corn starch, coconut cream, vanilla, sugar, salt, and spices.
+• In a blender, combine the pumpkin puree, coconut cream, sugar, cornstarch, vanilla extract, pumpkin spice blend, and salt.
 Blend on low speed until completely combined, smooth, and pale orange.

-• Carefully pour the pumpkin pie mixture into the frozen pastry in the pie pan, and shake slightly to smooth out the top.
+• Carefully pour the pumpkin pie mixture into the frozen pastry in the pie pan.
+Shake slightly to smooth out the top.

 • Bake for 55–65 minutes until slightly firm on the edges when jiggled, and dull on top.

-• Remove from the oven and allow to cool for at least 30 minutes at room temperature before transferring to the fridge to cool completely – at least 4 hours or overnight.
+• Remove from the oven and cool for at least 30 minutes at room temperature.
+Then, transfer to the fridge to cool completely, at least 4 hours or overnight.

 Notes

-Freezing Instructions: You can also freeze the pie before or after baking for up to 3 months.
-To re-heat, thaw in the fridge overnight and bake in a 350°F oven until heated through,
+• Freezing: You can freeze the pie before or after baking.
+Store it in a freezer-safe container for up to 3 months.
+Thaw in the fridge overnight and bake at 350ºF until heated through.

 Nutrition